mehulagg/gitlab/doc/user/clusters/agent/index.md

 ### Install the Agent into the cluster

-Next, install the in-cluster component of the Agent.
+To install the in-cluster component of the Agent, first you need to define a namespace.
+To create a new namespace, for example, `gitlab-kubernetes-agent` run:

-NOTE:
-For GitLab.com users, the KAS is available at `wss://kas.gitlab.com`.

-If you haven't previously defined or created a namespace, run the following command.
-Feel free to use custom namespace, the `gitlab-kubernetes-agent` namespace is provided here to make it easer to apply the commands.

 ```shell
 kubectl create namespace gitlab-kubernetes-agent
 ```

-#### Quick setup

 To perform a one-liner installation, run the command below.
 Make sure to replace:

 - `your-agent-token` with the token received from the previous step.
-- `gitlab-kubernetes-agent` with the namespace also defined in the previous step.
+- `gitlab-kubernetes-agent` with the namespace you defined in the previous step.
-- `wss://kas.gitlab.example.com` with the configured access of the Kubernetes Agent Server.
+- `wss://kas.gitlab.example.com` with the configured access of the Kubernetes Agent Server (KAS).
+For GitLab.com users, the KAS is available under `wss://kas.gitlab.com`.

 ```shell
 docker run --pull=always --rm registry.gitlab.com/gitlab-org/cluster-integration/gitlab-agent/cli:latest generate --agent-token=your-agent-token --kas-address=wss://kas.gitlab.example.com --agent-version latest --namespace gitlab-kubernetes-agent | kubectl apply -f -